arn-the-long-beard/proto-seeder/README.md

 ```

-You should get the following output from the command line
+You should get the following output from this command:

+`cargo run -- -g ./examples/backbone_app/src/lib.rs`

 ```